JackAnati/Jack-Portfolio/README.md

-portfolio
+Portfolio

-Created using HTML,CSS and Javascript.
+Created using HTML, CSS, and Javascript.